 Approval

-Authorization of leave shall be made in accordance with specific leave policy.
+Authorization of leave and time taken off from one’s job shall be in accordance with specific leave policy.
+Absence from work that is not based on appropriate leave for which the employee is qualified may lead to disciplinary consequences, up to and including termination of employment.

 In all cases of absence, employees shall notify their immediate supervisors the night before or no later than one and one-half hours (1 1/2) hours before the normal work day begins.

 Notification of Return